dogbin/dogbin/README.md

----
-title: dogbin - About
-description: the sexiest pastebin and url shortener ever!
----
 # dogbin - the sexiest pastebin and url shortener ever!
 Sharing short code samples, logs, links or markdown notes is now easier than ever!